CivicActions/compliancetools/README.md

 ### creatematrix

 `creatematrix` generates a **responsiblity matrix** spreadsheet based on the components generated using `createfiles`.
-The spreadsheet shows the status of controls such as _In Place_, _Planned_, _Inherited_, etc, and which component is implementing those controls.
+The spreadsheet shows the status of controls such as _In Place_, _Planned_, _Inherited_, etc., and which component is implementing those controls.

 Usage: